Real roots in the root system $\mathsf{T}_{2,p,q}$: Connection with cluster algebras

 Jensen, King and Su \cite{JKS} have given an additive categorification of the cluster algebra structure on the coordinate ring $\mathbb{C}[\Gr_{k,n}]$ of the Grassmannian of $k$-subspaces in $n$-space, by considering the category $\mathrm{CM}(B_{k,n})$ of Cohen-Macaulay modules over a quotient $B_{k,n}$ of the preprojective algebra of type $\widetilde{\rA}$.

-Jensen, King and Su point out that in \cite[Section 8]{JKS} the finite types, the indecomposable module corresponds to a real root in the associated root system and that the number of indecomposable rank $d$ modules is $d$ times the number of real roots of degree $d$.
-They observe that the evidence suggest that rigid indecomposable modules correspond to roots (as classes in the Grothendieck group) and that for every real root of degree $d$ there are $d$ rigid indecomposable objects of rank $d$.
+Jensen, King and Su pointed out in \cite[Section 8]{JKS} that in the finite type cases, indecomposable modules corresponds to real roots in the associated root system and that the number of indecomposable rank $d$ modules is $d$ times the number of real roots of degree $d$.
+They observe that this evidence suggests that rigid indecomposable modules correspond to roots (as classes in the Grothendieck group) and that for every real root of degree $d$ there are $d$ rigid indecomposable objects of rank $d$.
+They showed that the Grothendieck group of ${\rm CM}(B_{k,n})$ can be identified with the root lattice $\Lambda(\rJ_{k,n})$ and with the sublattice $\mathbb{Z}^n(k) \subset \mathbb{Z}^n$ spanned by the $GL_n(\mathbb{C})$ weights of the homogeneous functions in $\CC[\Gr(k,n)]$.
+Thus their ``root conjecture'' means that the weights of cluster variables are roots of $\rJ_{k,n}$.

 Every $B_{k,n}$-module of rank $1$ can be characterized by a $k$-element subset of $\{1,\ldots,n\}$, see \cite[Definition~5.1 and Proposition~5.2]{JKS}.
 These in turn correspond to real roots in degree $1$.